 Hussaini Dalan, Bangladesh © David Stanley

 Visitors usually venture out from the capital, Dhaka, where cramped streets connect a sprawl of low buildings in the frenetic city centre.
-Rain-washed colonial buildings and an ever-present cacophony of car horns and rickshaw bells lend the capital an unmistakable energy.
+Rain-washed colonial structures and an ever-present cacophony of car horns and rickshaw bells lend the capital an unmistakable energy.
 It is as intimating as it is intoxicating.
 Fortunately, the locals are renowned for their friendliness, and their inquisitive streak, which, along with delicious Bengali cuisine, go a long way to making travellers feel welcome.

 South of Dhaka, the Jamuna River leads into Sundarbans National Park lies south of Dhaka and is famous for its mangrove forests, and as one of the Bengal tiger's last refuges.
 As with the country in general, the best way to travel the jungle-choked region is by boat.

 The country's lesser-known attractions include the remains of the Buddhist monastic complex at Paharpur (the most spectacular pre-Islamic monument in Bangladesh), and the 15th-century mosques and mausoleums of Bagerhat.
 Both of them are UNESCO World Heritage Sites.

 Poor infrastructure and an undeveloped tourist industry make it difficult to move around Bangladesh with any speed.
-Fortunately, these realities don't hurt the adventure travellers can enjoy in the country.
+Luckily, these realities don't hurt the adventure travellers can enjoy in the country.
 All told, it's a place to relax and open up to new ways of being, rather than tick off sights.